tonusoo/routers-DNS-autogen/README.md

 * Commit forward and reverse records into git for debugging purposes
 * Add or remove records in DNS using DDNS

+Connections to network devices are executed concurrently.
+SNMP is used for gathering the data from the Cisco routers in order to support the older hardware.

 ### Installation example